nadenislamarre/shredos/README.md

 * mersenne
 * twister
 * isaac

+## Compiling ShredOS and burning to USB stick

 The ShredOS system is built using buildroot.
 The final system size is about 12MB but due to minimim fat32 partition size, the ending image is about